-Prior to this offering, we will enter into a forward purchase agreement pursuant to which the forward purchase investor will agree to subscribe for an aggregate of forward purchase units, consisting of one Class A ordinary share and one-third of one warrant to purchase one Class A ordinary share for \$10.00 per unit, or \$ in the aggregate, in a private placement to close substantially concurrently with the closing of our initial business combination.
+Prior to this offering, we will enter into (i) a forward purchase agreement pursuant to which Dragoneer Funding will agree to subscribe for an aggregate of 15,000,000 forward purchase units, consisting of one Class A ordinary share and one-quarter of one warrant to purchase one Class A ordinary share for \$10.00 per unit, or \$150,000,000 in the aggregate, in a private placement to close substantially concurrently with the closing of our initial business combination and (ii) a forward purchase agreement pursuant to which the Willett Purchasers will agree to subscribe for an aggregate of 2,500,000 forward purchase units, consisting of one Class A ordinary share, or a forward purchase share, and one-quarter of one warrant to purchase one Class A ordinary share, or a forward purchase warrant, for \$10.00 per unit, or \$25,000,000 in the aggregate, in a private placement to close substantially concurrently with the closing of our initial business combination.

-The forward purchase agreement also will provide that the forward purchase investor is entitled to registration rights with respect to (A) the forward purchase shares, (B) the Class A ordinary shares issuable upon exercise of the forward purchase warrants and (C) any other Class A ordinary shares acquired by the forward purchase investor, including any acquisitions after we complete our initial business combination.
-Please see "Description of Securities -Registration Rights" for additional information.
+The forward purchase agreements also will provide that the forward purchase investors are entitled to registration rights with respect to (A) the forward purchase shares, (B) the Class A ordinary shares issuable upon exercise of the forward purchase warrants and (C) any other Class A ordinary shares acquired by the forward purchase investors, including any acquisitions after we complete our initial business combination.
+Please see "Description of Securities-Registration Rights" for additional information.

-Our sponsor, the forward purchase investor and our officers and directors are deemed to be our "promoters" as such term is defined under the federal securities laws.
+Our sponsor, Dragoneer Funding and our officers and directors are deemed to be our "promoters" as such term is defined under the federal securities laws.